-The Indiana State Police Commercial Vehicle Enforcement Division will use the number of CSA onsite comprehensive investigations, CSA onsite focused investigations, security contact reviews and non-rated intrastate reviews as a performance measure to monitor progress towards achieving objectives.
-In addition we also anticipate to be implementing CSA offsite investigations during FY 2019 or later and have listed our projection for that activity.
+The Indiana State Police Commercial Vehicle Enforcement Division will use the number of CSA onsite comprehensive investigations, CSA onsite focused investigations, CSA offsite investigations, security contact reviews and non-rated intrastate reviews as a performance measure to monitor progress towards achieving objectives.
+We anticipate to be implementing CSA offsite investigations during FY 2019 or later and have listed our projection for that activity.
 ISP-CVED will further utilize the number of enforcement cases (NOC's) and notices of violations as a performance measure.
-Indiana State Police compliance review Sergeant E. Hans Schmidt will monitor and evaluate the program.
+The Indiana State Police Commercial Vehicle Division First Sergeant will monitor and evaluate the program.
 Progress will be reported on a quarterly basis or as required.
-In addition, Sergeant Schmidt will work closely with FMCSA staff and participate in the peer review process to ensure a quality program.
+In addition, ISP-CVED First Sergeant will work closely with FMCSA staff and participate in the peer review process to ensure a quality program.